 Its high mineral content makes it a primary herb for building the blood.

 Use with peppermint for improved taste for a mainstream palette.
-It also combines well with Tulsi as a strong decoction.

 Safety Issues & Contraindications: